 ‘Slack was clearly born to be a productivity tool,’ says Rossa Shanks, former Chief Marketing Officer at Dow Jones.
 ‘When I look at Slack, I don’t just see messages.
 I see people.
 I see teams.
 I see projects and conversations and communities.’
 It’s a messaging tool, virtual corridor, water cooler, town hall and meeting room all rolled into one.’

 To see how Dow Jones’s content marketers harness the power of Slack, marketing team leaders gave us a tour of their Slack workspace and shared which channels and integrations are integral to their daily work.

 ‘When I look at Slack, I don’t just see messages.
 I see people.
 I see teams.
 I see projects and conversations and communities.’

 Freeing up precious time with three key Slack integrations

-To streamline tasks and reduce context switching, the teams at Dow Jones rely on a suite of integrations that connect tools and services right in Slack.
-This gives them the flexibility to use their favorite tools directly in Slack channels, a single place to share files and messages.
+To streamline tasks and reduce context switching, the teams at Dow Jones rely on a suite of integrations that connect tools and services directly in Slack.
+This gives them the flexibility to use their favourite tools directly in Slack channels, a single place to share files and messages.